rpgreview/papersandpaychecks/pnp.md

 A Stealth skill check is used when a character is hiding, stalking, or shadowing other characters or even animals.
 Note that for Stealth activities the inverse of the STR modifier is also often applied.

-### Constitution Based Skills
+### Perception Based Skills

-There are few Constitution based skills, but they have a wide application.
-Costitution-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the physical ability of the character.
+There are few Perception based skills, but they have a wide application.
+Perception-based skills have a default of -2 for the unksilled, recognising that these skills are heavily influenced by the physical ability of the character.

-**Athletics (stamina)**

-A Athletics (stamina) skill check is made when a character is engaging in a events which involve fitness and stamina.
-This includes hiking, cross-country running (e.g., alpine running), race walking, long distance running etc.

-**Carousing**

-A Carousing skill check is made when a character is engaging in imbibing in intoxicating drinks and other recreational pharmaceuticals, dancing like nobody is watching, and generally being the life of party.

-**Concentration**

-A Concentration skill check is made when a character has to either shrug off the effects of temporary distractions (tactical concentration) or ignore the effects of fatigue (strategic concentration).
-An optional specialisation is allowed for the two time scales.

-**Perception**
+**Insight**

+**Sense (type)**

-A Perception skill check is made when a character applies their senses to make an evaluation of the objective world.
-Optional specialisations are allowed for the broad traditional sense categories Smell/Taste, Sight, Hearing, and Touch.
+A Sense skill check is made when a character applies their senses to make an evaluation of the objective world.
+Specialisations are required for the broad traditional sense categories Smell/Taste, Sight, Hearing, and Touch.
+Other creatures may have more exotic senses.

 ### Charisma Based Skills